Business Finance Guide

 Show financiers, you’ve thought of everything – the good, the bad and the ugly:

-- Show your workings on high-cost items.
-Is there a cheaper alternative and, if so, why didn’t you go with it?
+- Demonstrate your abilities on high-priced things.
+Is there a less expensive option, and if so, why didn’t you choose it?

-- If the business has assets (or owes money), create a balance sheet.
-Lenders and investors want to see what value already exists and if you’ve put your own money into it.
+- Create a balance sheet if the company has assets (or owes money).
+Lenders and investors want to know how much value is already there and if you’ve invested your own money.

-- Show how and when your business is going to be profitable.
+- Demonstrate how and when your company will be profitable.

-- Give details of how much you intend to take from the business as a salary or wage and if you’ve got another source of funds in reserve.
+- Give specifics on how much you plan to accept from the company as a salary or compensation, as well as whether you have another source of income on hand.

-- Show lenders how repayments fit in your budget (and don’t forget to account for interest).
+- Show lenders how your repayments fit into your budget (don’t forget to include in interest).

-- Show investors when they can expect dividends (or an increased share price).
+- Indicate when dividends will be paid to investors (or an increased share price).

 Buying a business?
 If the funds are for buying a business, then you should also provide:

-- two years of the business’s profit and loss statements
+- two years of profit and loss statements for the company

-- any restraints of trade that prevent the previous owner setting up in competition or contacting customers for a period of time
+- any trade restrictions that hinder the prior owner from competing or contacting customers for a certain length of time

-- two years of profit and loss statements
+- profit and loss statements over the previous two years

-- an explanation of how the funds will make the business more profitable
+- a description of how the cash will help the company become more profitable

 3. Convince them you know your stuff